MMMarco02/Antarctic-MOAAP/README.md

 ## How to Cite

-If you use this code or data in your research, please cite:
+If you use this code in your research, please cite:

-> Muccioli, M. (2026). *Tracking and Interaction of Atmospheric Phenomena in Antarctic Extreme Precipitation*.
+> Muccioli, M. (2026). *Multi-Feature Interactions during Antarctic Extreme Precipitation Events: A Reanalysis and Polar-CORDEX Intercomparison*.
 MSc Thesis, ETH Zürich.
 DOI: [10.5281/zenodo.XXXXXXX](https://doi.org/10.5281/zenodo.XXXXXXX)

 This framework builds on: